Illustration of a bodybuilder with a huge bowl of food. Illustrated by Shane Duquette for Outlift.

 The Calorie Calculator

 Here’s the calorie calculator.
-It isn’t better than other calorie calculators, but it is better for you because it’s specifically designed for people trying to build muscle.
+It isn’t better than other calorie calculators, but it is better for you because it’s specifically designed to tell you how many calories you need to eat to build muscle.
 I’ll go over all of the research and justifications below, but if you want, you can calculate your calories right away:

 Muscle Wizard